Francescachen/School-project/README.md

 ### 📝 Project Overview

-This project is a **final course assignment (CP122 Final Project)** that investigates the relationship between an individual's **exercise level** (measured by daily step count) and their **self-reported feeling of activeness**.
+This project is a inal course assignment that investigates the relationship between an individual's **exercise level** (measured by daily step count) and their **self-reported feeling of activeness**.

-The motivation stems from common issues faced during the pandemic, such as **weight gain, laziness, insomnia, and anxiety attacks**.
+The motivation stems from common issues faced during the pandemic, such as weight gain, laziness, insomnia, and anxiety attacks.
 The core hypothesis tested is:

 > 💭 Does step count significantly improve feelings of activeness?